apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 * [4] [Google: HyperLogLog in Practice: Algorithmic Engineering of a State of The Art Cardinality Estimation Algorithm](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/40671.pdf)
 * [5] The Root-Mean-Square of the Relative Error (RMS-RE) is sensitive to bias of the mean if there is any.
 However, if the bias is zero RMS-RE will produce the same results as the theoretical Relative Standard Error (RSE) of the stochastic process.
 * [6] In this context "HLL-Array" refers to the stochastic process defined by Flajolet[8], where log-2(K) bits of the incoming hash select a bin in an array of size K, and the number of leading zeros plus one of the remaining hash bits define the value stored in the array.
 Both sketches described in this paper also implement a *sparse* mode process for low-valued counts that is distinct from the HLL-Array process.
 * [7] The word "bounds" is used to define a quantile contour of the empirical error distribution.
-A symetrical pair of these bounds about the median then can be used to define a confidence interval.
+A symmetrical pair of these bounds about the median then can be used to define a confidence interval.
 * [8] Philippe Flajolet, E ́ric Fusy, Olivier Gandouet, and Fre ́de ́ric Meunier.
 Hyperloglog: the analysis of a near-optimal cardinality estimation algorithm.
 In *DMTCS Conference on Analysis of Algorithms*, pages 137–156, 2007.
 * [9] Edith Cohen, All-Distances Sketches, Revisited: HIP Estimators for Massive Graphs Analysis, *ACM PODS 2014*.
 * [10] Kevin Lang, Back to the Future: an Even More Nearly Optimal Cardinality Estimation Algorithm. <https://arxiv.org/abs/1708.06839>.
 References to the "bitmap" estimator can be found in Appendix C.